The Kakimizu complex of a surface

 \section{3-manifolds}

-The definitions given for Seifert curve, infinite cyclic cover, Kakimizu complex and so forth carry over to Seifert surfaces and Kakimizu complexes in the context of $3$-manifolds.
+The definitions given for Seifert curve, infinite cyclic cover, Kakimizu complex and so forth carry over to codimension $1$ submanifolds in manifolds of any dimension.
+In particular, they carry over to Seifert surfaces and Kakimizu complexes in the context of compact (possibly closed) $3$-manifolds.
 One need merely replace ones by twos and twos by threes.
+Instead of Seifert curves, one considers Seifert surfaces.
+Seifert surfaces are weighted essential surfaces that represent a given relative second homology class and have connected complement.
 This ties into and generalizes some of the work in \cite{PS}.